 - Application deadlines are monthly (October - May).
 You should plan to apply for funding at least one month in advance of scheduled conference date

-- Decisions are typically made within 6 weeks, and funding is disbursed approximately 3 weeks from award announcements
+- Decisions are typically made within 4 weeks, and funding is disbursed approximately 3 weeks after award notifications

 Where to Start